-Run to Feed the Hungry is a long-time Sacramento Thanksgiving tradition.
-On Thanksgiving Day each year, rain or shine, thousands take part in what is perhaps the largest Thanksgiving Day race in the United States.
-In 2015 there were over 28,500 participants and in 2016 over 29,000 – a record!
+Run to Feed the Hungry is a long-time Sacramento tradition.
+Each year thousands take part in what is believed to be the largest Thanksgiving Day race in the United States.
+In 2017 there were over 29,000 participants (29,623 to be exact) – a record!

 Thanksgiving, as you know, is a holiday celebrated in the United States as a day of giving thanks for the bounty of the harvest.
 The tradition can be traced back to a feast held by Puritans and Pilgrims in Plymouth, Massachusetts, in 1621.
 The harvest feast was made an annual event beginning in the 1660’s; and in 1789, President George Washington proclaimed the first national Thanksgiving.